 The trek takes you between Sikkim and Bhutan through Yuksam, Paro, Phuentsholing, and ten other destinations in Nepal, India, and Bhutan.
 En route to Bhutan, there are plenty of opportunities to take in the local history with a visit to the ancient forts (known as dzongs) and the fascinating Buddhist monasteries in the Paro and Thimphu valleys.
 This trek is a great experience – exhilarating as well as culturally informative.

 3. Everest Base Camp, G Adventures

 If trekking to the infamous Everest Base Camp is on your bucket list, then this trek by G Adventures is for you.
-With small groups averaging 10 people in size, it is certainly on the more adventurous side and perfect for the more active trekker who is isn’t afraid to break a sweat.
+With small groups averaging ten people in size, it is certainly on the more adventurous side and perfect for the more active trekker who isn’t afraid to break a sweat.

 4. Annapurna Circuit trek, Easy Treks & Expedition

 This classic Annapurna Circuit trek run by Easy Treks & Expedition will take you through 15 days of adventure within four districts in the Annapurna region; Manang, Mustang, Lamjung, and Myagdi.
 Nothing can prepare you for the complete diversity you will experience – from lush, dense forests boasting some of the most fabulous flora and fauna to open paddy fields and intriguing villages.